Sexual harassment: First timer

 “I am the product manager,” I said.
 “And please come back to talk to me when you are not yelling and insulting me.”
-I thought I had developed a thick skin.
+I thought I had developed thick skin.
 But I cried instead.
 I cried at work.
 That big no-no!

 I walked to our director’s office to inform him in a cracked voice, with tears in my eyes that I was going home for the day after speaking with HR about what had happened.

-This man had a history of mistreating women.
+This man had a history of harassing women.
 He also had a history of mistreating men.
 Even though he was a manager, he was not allowed to manage anyone because of many employee complaints.
 No human being could report to him directly.
 That was their way of dealing with abuse.

 I did not quit that time.
 Having health insurance for my family and being able to pay for childcare ($1500 per month) was what drove me to work every day.
 That, and the fact that I had to prove I could have a career and be a mom.
 Make my parents proud.
 Those were my priorities.

 There was no way I was going to tell the people I worked with what had happened.
 I did not want to lose my job.
 I felt that if I went anywhere else and worked for a different company or a different brand, I would just be changing the facade of the same building.
 The technology industry is the same everywhere.
 It’s a male-driven world.
+The patriarchy is real

 I was scared.
 I was told if the episodes repeated again I had to see a psychiatrist.
 I was really scared.
 I ended up in the ER a couple times again back home.
 My world was falling apart, and I did not know what to do.
 I was afraid of driving in LA traffic and having a panic attack behind the wheel in the middle of rush hour on the 405.